MicrosoftDocs/Hololens/hololens/holographic-store-apps.md

 ![app update from settings](media/holographic-store-apps/app-update-from-settings.png)

 > [!NOTE]
-> The ability to check for app updates from the Settings app is only available to users on Windows 11 builds.
+> The ability to check for app updates from the Settings app is only available to users on 23H1 and later builds.
 #### Newer Microsoft Store app

 1. To open the [**Start** menu](holographic-home.md), perform a [Start gesture](/hololens/hololens2-basic-usage#start-gesture).